 Inside the London museum, Klaue shatters glass in a display case to steal some of the vibranium.
 Here, ScanlineVFX supplied some reference practical glass as well as more CG glass effects to accentuate the case being smashed open.
 Also added in was Klaue’s prosthetic arm and the glowing weapon arm.
 “Muzzle flashes and shattering display cases: nothing too crazy,” adds Grill.

-The forces coming from Klaue’s Sonic Disrupter in his weaponised arm, ripple across the screen.
+The forces coming from Klaue’s Sonic Disruptor in his weaponised arm, ripple across the screen.
 This effect was designed in Houdini between a close-knit look development team at Luma Pictures, and all comped in NUKE.
 “This was quite an amorphous effect because it had to distort space,” says the VFX Supervisor at Luma Pictures in Melbourne, Brendan Seals.
 “But it still had to have light and color because color is a really important part of the visual language of Marvel films,” he adds.

-“On Black Panther’s suit we have purple denoting the amassing and coalescing of kinetic energy, and the blue shades of the Sonic Disrupter railing through the cars, and this basically tears them wide apart.
+“On Black Panther’s suit we have purple denoting the amassing and coalescing of kinetic energy, and the blue shades of the Sonic Disruptor railing through the cars, and this basically tears them wide apart.
 We ended up with various custom-designed, destroyed versions of the cars, with animation which triggers blend-shapes and high frequency debris and simulations on top.
 These were very elaborate destruction scenes designed in Houdini and each of these took up to six months to perfect.”

 Marvel at all times wanted the animation to feel physically plausible, wherever possible.
-“Our Animation Supervisor Raffy A. Pimentel was very involved with the look of the character,” says Kevin Souls, the VFX Supervisor in LA for Luma Pictures.
+“Our Animation Supervisor Rafael A. Pimentel was very involved with the look of the character,” says Kevin Souls, the VFX Supervisor in LA for Luma Pictures.
 “As our assets were so photographically based, we had access to everything.
 We got in the plates early and we were ready to go right off the jump.
 Our sequences were fully virtual.”

 Luma’s team was gathering insights into how the characters would fight, move, and jump.
 They did a series of motion capture sessions inhouse with the stunt performer doing parkour moves.
 In a chase sequence set in the Korean city of Busan, Black Panther does a reverse jump off a Four Runner van onto the Lexus car.
 That move was partially captured right there at Luma LA, then pushed into animation and modified to work in the scene.